This project is certified LEED-Gold.

-Relocating their global headquarters from 745 Atlantic Avenue to One Federal Street in Boston, Iron Mountain retained MPA to design their new global headquarters to cater to their new Mobile Workforce initiative as well as to increase collaboration, productivity, and wellness.
+Relocating their global headquarters from 745 Atlantic Avenue to One Federal Street in Boston, Iron Mountain retained MP to design their new global headquarters to cater to their new Mobile Workforce initiative, as well as to increase collaboration, productivity, and wellness.

 One of the benefits of moving from a nine-floor office to a two-floor office is the higher frequency of chance encounters with people in different departments.
 A dramatic, open staircase was designed connecting the reception area with a café and training center directly below, helping to further enhance opportunities for collaboration.